2014 GMC Sierra First Drive, Santa BarbaraEnlarge Photo

-GMC's pickup hasn't been crash-tested just yet, but it's on course to meet the Ram's much improved four-star overall scores.
+GMC's pickup earns five-star scores from the feds and 'good' results from the Insurance Institute for Highway Safety (IIHS) -- a step ahead of the Ram's already much improved four-star overall scores but 'marginal' roof strength rating.
 Rearview cameras and parking sensors are offered on both, and trailer-sway control is standard.

 Finally, when it comes to the world of tomorrow, the Ram takes a final point from the Sierra thanks to its UConnect infotainment system.
 Most Rams come with the system and with a big 8.4-inch screen, which works with reconfigurable gauges, optional navigation, and tethered Sprint data for on-the-go connectivity.
 The Sierra's GMC IntelliLink system is colorful, sharp, and standard on almost all models, and provides many of the same services, with just a touch less user-friendly layout (and dealer-installed data links).